Don’t make these big life insurance blunders

 Buy your own policy if you need life insurance, and consider the free benefits from work a bonus.

-This article was provided to The Associated Press by the personal finance website NerdWallet.
-Barbara Marquand is a writer at NerdWallet.
-Email: bmarquand@nerdwallet.com.
-Twitter: @barbaramarquand.
+(This article was provided to The Associated Press by the personal finance website NerdWallet.
+Barbara Marquand is a writer at NerdWallet.)